Resident234/php.net/pages/www.php.net_language.oop5.object-comparison.php.md

 Note that when comparing object attributes, the comparison is recursive (at least, it is with PHP 5.2).
 That is, if $a-&gt;x contains an object then that will be compared with $b-&gt;x in the same manner.
-Be aware that this can lead to recursion errors:
+Be aware that this can lead to recursion errors:<br>

 ```
 <?php
 class Foo {
-&#xA0; &#xA0; public $x;
+    public $x;
 }
 $a = new Foo();
 $b = new Foo();